 Case Study

-A Rust/WASM graph analysis engine built for the FELINES project, designed to map and analyze causal relationships across biological mechanisms, with every algorithm running in the browser without blocking the UI.
+A Rust/WASM graph analysis engine designed to map and analyze causal relationships across biological mechanisms, with every algorithm running in the browser without blocking the UI.

 6+